/r/ukpolitics

 14: Flairs should not contain links or abuse/insults.
 User flair that contains either will be deleted without warning, repeat offenders will be banned.

-15b: Low-effort complaining about sources you disagree with, insulting the publication or trying to shame users for posting sources you disagree with is not acceptable.
+15: Low-effort complaining about sources, insulting the publication or trying to shame users for posting sources you disagree with is not acceptable.
 Either address the post in question, or ignore it.

 16: Moderation action will be taken against racist, sexist, homophobic, or other hateful comments regarding religion, race, or other identities.
 However, It is important to note that critical discussions about immigration, refugee policy, or cultural/religious practices do not automatically constitute hate speech.

-17: Submissions or comments complaining about the moderation, biases or users of this or other subreddits / online communities will be removed and may result in a ban.
-This is not a meta subreddit.
+17: This is not a meta subreddit.
+Submissions or comments containing commentary / complaints / sweeping generalisations about the moderation, biases or users of this or other subreddits / online communities (including the "comments" sections on online articles) are not permitted.
+Links to other subreddits are not permitted.
+Content which falls into these categories will be removed and may result in a ban.

 18: Posting in other subreddits with the express purpose of brigading, vote manipulation or harassment in this subreddit may result in a permanent ban.